ansible/ansible-documentation/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/vm_hardware_tuning.rst

 .. literalinclude:: task_outputs/Dedicate_one_core_to_the_VM.result.json

-Remove a SATA controller
+Remove a SATA control node
 ========================

-In this example, we remove the SATA controller of the PCI slot 34.
+In this example, we remove the SATA control node of the PCI slot 34.

 .. literalinclude:: task_outputs/Remove_SATA_adapter_at_PCI_slot_34.result.json